plabayo/learn-rust-101/README.md

 In [The weekly Rust Newsletter](https://this-week-in-rust.org/) you can find a list of projects that are looking for contributors.

-If you are a seasoned programmer already you might also opt to already start making your own new project or parting a scoped project from another language to Rust.
+If you are a seasoned programmer already you might also opt to already start making your own new project or porting a scoped project from another language to Rust.

 ## [6.
 Study using the "Rust for Rustaceans: Idiomatic Programming for Experienced Developers" book](#6-study-using-the-rust-for-rustaceans-idiomatic-programming-for-experienced-developers-book)